FrancisLawrenceP/Precalculus/README.md

 # The Second Front
+Classic Second Front action in one swooping blow.

 ## IMPORTANT
 To the target of this code, just compile this code.
 No need to move around.